 Katharine Bramley returns to Benslow Music with this popular course based around the ABRSM Grade 5 Theory syllabus, fully updated in line with the new online exam format.
-An intensive but fun weekend, suitable for those preparing for the exam as well as those who are simply interested.
+An intensive but fun weekend, suitable for those preparing for the exam as well as those who are simply interested in broadening thier knowledge of music theory.

 STANDARD: IMPROVER, CONFIDENT